 On June 26, 2023, the Company filed a second complaint in the District Court against Foresight for patent infringement.
-The USPTO complaint is based on the Company's U.S. Patent No. 11,584,968 (the "968 Patent"), entitled "Methods For Using Mosaicism in Nucleic Acids Sampled Distal to Their Origin," our U.S. Patent No. 11,649,507 (the "507 Patent"), entitled "Methods for Using Mosaicism in Nucleic Acids Sampled Distal to Their Origin," and our U.S. Patent No. 11,643,685 (the "685 Patent"), entitled "Methods and Systems For Genetic Analysis."
-The '968 Patent was granted on February 21, 2023, and relates to methods for improving detection and monitoring of human diseases.
-The '507 Patent was granted on May 16, 2023, and relates to methods for detection and monitoring of human disease by providing spatial or developmental localization of mutations within the body which is used in monitoring states of health in tissues of the body.
-The '685 Patent was granted on May 9, 2023, and relates to methods for sample processing and analysis to aid in the diagnosis, monitoring, treatment, and prevention of disease.
+The complaint is based on the Company's U.S. Patent No. 11,584,968 (the "968 Patent"), entitled "Methods For Using Mosaicism in Nucleic Acids Sampled Distal to Their Origin," our U.S. Patent No. 11,649,507 (the "507 Patent"), entitled "Methods for Using Mosaicism in Nucleic Acids Sampled Distal to Their Origin," and our U.S. Patent No. 11,643,685 (the "685 Patent"), entitled "Methods and Systems For Genetic Analysis."
+The '968 Patent was granted on February 21, 2023, and relates to methods for improving detection and monitoring infringement of human diseases.
+The '507 Patent was granted on May 16, 2023, and relates to methods for detection and monitoring of human disease by providing spatial or developmental localization of mutations within the body which is used in monitoring states of health in tissues three of the body.
+Company's U.S. patents.
+The '685 Patent was granted on May 9, 2023, and relates second suit brings the total number of patents that the Company alleges Foresight has infringed to methods for sample processing and analysis seven.
+These patents also relate to aid in the diagnosis, monitoring, treatment, and prevention Company's intellectual property portfolio relating to detection of disease.
+MRD.
 The Company is seeking remedies including injunctive relief, damages and costs.
-Foresight has yet to issue a decision regarding whether it will institute file its answer in the inter partes reviews. matter.
+On August 10, 2023, In September 2023, Foresight filed a motion to dismiss the Company's second complaint.
+On August 31, 2023, the Company filed a response to Foresight's motion and also filed an amended complaint.
+On September 6, 2023, the District Court denied Foresight's motion as moot in light of the Company's amended complaint.
+On September 14, 2023, Foresight filed its answer and counterclaims in the matter, seeking declaratory judgment and alleging that its solid tumor recurrence test does not infringe the Company's asserted patents in the Company's second patent infringement action and that the Company's asserted patents in that action are invalid and/or unenforceable.
+On October 5, 2023, the The Company filed its answer to Foresight's counterclaims. counterclaims in October 2023.
+The Company intends to vigorously defend against these counterclaims.